Anglo-Saxon Medicine in Ireland

 Mrs. Fleming Co Galway

-It occurred to me that this is not the first time I had read of an ointment made of nine herbs.
+It occurred to me that this was not the first time I had read of an ointment made of nine herbs.
 Nearly everyone who talks about the history of plant medicine has taken a look at the Lacnunga manuscript.
 It’s an Anglo-Saxon document dating c.
 1050CE.
 One leechdom (receipt) that many pay attention to is the Lay of Nine Herbs.
 The version I linked to is translated by Karen Louise Jolly in her book, Popular Religion in Late Saxon England: Elf Charms in Context (1996).

-My favorite translation is Stephen Pollington’s in Leechcraft: Early English Charms Plantlore and Healing because I like how he talks about “flying venoms” and onflyge (onfliers) he chooses the more measured approach considering them an “airborne assault on the body’s defenses” and translates them as infection.
+My favorite translation is Stephen Pollington’s in Leechcraft: Early English Charms Plantlore and Healing because I like that when he talks about “flying venoms” and onflyge (onfliers) he chooses the more measured approach considering them an “airborne assault on the body’s defenses” and translates them as infection.
 I appreciate that sort of respect.
 Because really is calling a pathogen a “flying venom” any less accurate than calling it a seed?
 (The Latin word “germ” is derived from means seed or bud.)

 That lay in its entirety is so long I feel like we need a jump to receipt moment so let’s pull the preparation out of Pollington’s translation.